Roadmap for recovery – the role of Sustainability

-In the first of our 'Roadmap for Recovery' blog series, Emma Reynolds explores how tackling climate change and a post-pandemic economic recovery can go hand in hand.
+In the first of our 'Roadmap for Recovery' blog series, we explore how tackling climate change and a post-pandemic economic recovery can go hand in hand.

 Sustainability was rapidly rising up the priority agenda for governments and private sector companies well before the outbreak of Covid-19.
 But the pandemic has highlighted the importance of preparedness and mitigation strategies for long-term issues such as climate change.
 This year’s British Presidency of COP26 has further enhanced that momentum.